Honouring outstanding contributions by migrants and those that work in the Multicultural field

 The Premier’s Multicultural Community MedalsThe Premier’s Multicultural Community Medals recognise outstanding achievement in the following categories:

 Lifetime Community ServiceThis award recognises an individual’s lifetime commitment to community service within a migrant community.
-The individual will have demonstrated exceptional commitment by providing outstanding and distinguished community service over an extended period of time.
-The contribution shall have had a significant impact on the social or cultural wellbeing of the community.
+The contribution shall have had a significant impact on the social or cultural well-being of the community.

-Arts and CultureThis award acknowledges the achievements of an individual who has enhanced the cultural and artistic life of NSW through the promotion of cultural understanding, information exchange and artistic endeavours within or between communities of different cultural and/or linguistic backgrounds.
+Arts and CultureThis award acknowledges the achievements of an individual who has enhanced the cultural and artistic life of New South Wales.
+The individual will have promoted cultural understanding, information exchange and artistic endeavours within or between communities of different cultural and/ or linguistic backgrounds.

 The Multicultural Honour RollThe Multicultural Honour Roll is a permanent public record of the significant and exemplary contribution by people of our multicultural society.